Important changes to Australia’s biosecurity system came into effect on 16 June 2016 with commencement of the Biosecurity Act 2015.

 Arriving at a First Point of Entry

-Under the Biosecurity Act all aircraft are required to arrive at a First Point of Entry, unless permission has been granted by the department in advance of the arrival at a non-first point of entry.
-This reflects current ‘first ports’ arrangements under the Quarantine Act 1908.
+Under the Biosecurity Act all vessels are required to arrive at a First Point of Entry, unless permission has been granted by the department in advance of the arrival at a non-first point of entry.
+This reflects previous ‘first ports’ arrangements under the

-The Biosecurity (Consequential Amendments and Transitional Provisions) Act 2015 enables existing ‘first ports’ to be declared as First Points of Entry upon commencement of the Biosecurity Act and provides an additional three years for the First Points of Entry to meet new legislated requirements.
+Biosecurity (Consequential Amendments and Transitional Provisions) Act 2015 enabled existing ‘first ports’ to be declared as First Points of Entry from commencement of the Biosecurity Act and provides an additional three years for the First Points of Entry to meet new legislated requirements.